cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 the low resolution data set as it would look too jagged at this scale and instead employ the intermediate resolution data that faithfully reproduce the dominant geographic features in the region.
-This time, we ignore features less than 20 km^2 in area.
+This time, we ignore features less than 20 km\ :sup:`2` in area.
 Although the script still asks for national borders none exist within our region.
 The intermediate database is moderately decimated and simplified by the
 DP-routine: The combined file size of the coastlines, rivers, and